Establish a strategy and business model which promote long-term value for shareholders

 Maintain the Board as a well-functioning, balanced team led by the chair.

-The Board is made of up three Executive Directors and three independent Non-executive Directors, chaired by Mark Abrahams.
+The Board is made of up three Executive Directors and three independent Non-executive Directors, including the Chairman, Mark Abrahams.
 Meetings are open and constructive, with every Director participating fully.
-Meetings take place at our various sites or through ‘virtual’ meetings using platforms such as Teams or Zoom.
-Face to face meetings are preferable as it allows the Board to see different operating facilities and meet other employees.
+Meetings take place at our various sites or through ‘virtual’ meetings using platforms such as Microsoft Teams or Zoom.
+Face-to- face meetings are preferable as they allow the Board to see different operating facilities and meet other employees.
 The Chairman is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role.
 The Chairman is also responsible for creating the right Board dynamic and for ensuring that all-important matters, in particular strategic decisions, receive adequate time and attention at Board meetings.
-The Executive Directors are responsible for the day-to-day running of the business and developing corporate strategy, while the Non-executive Directors are tasked with constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.
+The Executive Directors are responsible for the day-to-day running of the business and developing corporate strategy, while the Non-executive Directors are tasked with constructively challenging the decisions of Executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.
 The Non-executive Directors give informal advice to the Executives between meetings and devote sufficient time to be effective in this regard.
-The Board meets regularly during the year as planned as well as ad-hoc meetings relating to such matters that arise from time to time; a calendar of meetings and principal matters to be discussed is agreed at the beginning of each year.
-Board papers are circulated at least one week before meetings, allowing time for full consideration and necessary clarifications before the meetings.
-Board dinners are held from time to time on the evening before meetings and allow broader discussion and development of effective Board relations.
+The Board meets regularly during the year as planned, as well as ad-hoc meetings relating to such matters that arise from time to time; a calendar of meetings and principal matters to be discussed is agreed at the beginning of each year.
+Board papers are circulated the week before meetings, allowing time for full consideration and necessary clarifications before the meetings.
+Board reports from the Executive team are also circulated to the Board in months when there is no formal Board meeting to ensure continuity and transparency in activity in the business.
+Board dinners are held from time to time to allow broader discussion and development of effective Board relations in an informal environment.
 The Group has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors.
 Changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.
-The Chief Financial Officer is also the Company Secretary and is responsible for ensuring that Board procedures are followed and that the Group complies with all applicable rules, regulations and obligations governing its operation.
+The Board has appointed an outsourced Company Secretary from March 2023.
+The Company Secretary is responsible for ensuring that Board procedures are followed and that the Group complies with all applicable rules, regulations and obligations governing its operation.
 If required, the Directors are entitled to take independent legal advice and, if the Board is informed in advance, the cost of such advice will be reimbursed by the Group.

-The Non-executive Directors have both a breadth and depth of skills and experience to fulfil their roles.
+The Directors have both a breadth and depth of skills and experience to fulfil their roles.
 All have experience of being on other Boards of companies listed on the London Stock Exchange.
-Details of the Directors’ experience and areas of expertise are outlined in the Board of Directors section on our website.
-The Board undertakes an appraisal process to see how the mix of skills, experience and behaviours match with the Company’s ambitions and is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience, needed at this stage of the Group’s development, including in the areas of medical devices, sales and marketing, external communications, product development, finance, innovation, international trading, risk management, corporate governance, and M&A. The Audit Committee Chair updates his technical and financial experience by attending workshops held by the major accounting firms.
+Details of the Directors’ experience and areas of expertise are outlined in the Board of Directors section on this website (click here).
+The Board undertakes an appraisal process to see how the mix of skills, experience and behaviours align with the Company’s ambitions from time to time.
+Skills and experience required are also discussed at the Nominations Committee as part of succession planning.
+Currently, the Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience, needed at this stage of the Group’s development, including in the areas of medical devices, sales and marketing, external communications, product development, finance, innovation, international trading, risk management, corporate governance, and M&A. The Audit Committee Chair updates his technical and financial experience by attending workshops held by the major accounting firms.
 The Chair of the Remuneration Committee obtains regular updates on best practice for executive remuneration packages and initiates periodic reviews, taking account of changes to the business.
 Other Directors are regularly kept up-to-date via the latest governance and business updates from major accountancy or legal firms and via membership of various professional bodies.
 All Directors stand for re-election by shareholders each year.
+The Board identified a need to strengthen Company Secretarial activity and, as such, has appointed an outsourced Company Secretary from March 2023.
+The Company Secretary is responsible for ensuring that Board procedures are followed and that the Group complies with all applicable rules, regulations and obligations governing its operation.
+If required, the Directors are entitled to take independent legal advice and, if the Board is informed in advance, the cost of such advice will be reimbursed by the Group..

-A calendar of meetings and principal matters to be discussed is agreed at the start of the year.
-The Board held nine scheduled meetings in the year, two meetings during the year focused on strategic matters and the remaining seven meetings focused on specific key matters, including risk management, R&D reviews, financial forecasts, employee engagement, and shareholder feedback.
-Following changes made after the SLE acquisition the Board intends to use an externally facilitated evaluation process during 2022.
-The Board considers succession planning for the Executive Directors on an ad-hoc basis.
+A calendar of meetings and principal matters to be discussed, is agreed at the start of the year.
+The Board held nine scheduled meetings in FY2023; two meetings focused on strategic matters and the remaining seven meetings focused on specific key matters, including risk management, health and safety, sustainability, environmental, R&D reviews, financial forecasts, employee engagement, and shareholder feedback.
+Following changes made after the SLE acquisition, the Board intends to use an externally facilitated evaluation process during FY2024.
+The Board considers succession planning for both Executive and Non-executive Directors on an ad-hoc basis.

 Promote a corporate culture that is based on ethical values and behaviours